dinuionica/Halite-Bot/README.md

         ./run_game.sh

 -------------------------------------------------- ----------------------------
-Details about the project structure:<br>
+# Details about the project structure:<br>
     The project contains four files:<br>
         - "MyBot.py" - the entry-point of the bot, contains the assignment of movements<br>
-        - "BotHelpers.py" - contains the implementation help functions<br>
+        - "BotHelpers.py" - contains the implementation help functions
         bot logic<br>
         - "hlt.py" - contains the functions that describe the state of the game<br>
         - Makefile - contains the run rule<br>